Volunteer with San Diego Zoo Wildlife Alliance, and Help Build a World Where All Life Thrives

 Team Building: Animal Enrichment Workshop

-This experience is currently only offered at the San Diego Zoo.
+This experience is currently only offered at the San Diego Zoo and must be in combination with a private catered event.